-Between there Tsurumi we were cycling near the port area, with many trucks carrying heavy shipping containers on the road.
+Between there and Tsurumi we were cycling near the port area, with many trucks carrying heavy shipping containers on the road.

 In Yokohama we passed Minato Mirai with its old brick warehouses and other historic buildings.
 After a Yamashita park we climbed up to the Yamate area, also known as the Bluff, a hillside that was home to the first foreigners who arrived in Japan for trading when Japan opened to the world in the final years of the Tokugawa shogunate.
 I got a surprising view of Mt Fuji from just outside the Foreign General Cemetery on the hill.

 With a large group it’s always tempting to try to hang on to faster riders and I probably ended up doing that, riding a bit too fast for the first 60 km or so of the ride.
 Then my legs gradually started to complain and I dropped the pace and stopped for food near Yokosuka.
 I kept a more sustainable pace for the rest of the ride and felt pretty good.
 I also stopped often for pictures.